corka149/rental/README.md

 DB_URL: The URL for the database.
 Default is "postgres://myadmin:mypassword@localhost:5432/rental_db".
 PORT: The port for the application.
 Default is "8081".
 SECRET: The secret for the application.
 Default is "secret".
+MODE: The mode for the application.
+Default is "DEV" which logs and returns extra details.